-After adoption and approval of a watershed stormwater plan, the location, design and construction of storm water management systems, obstructions, flood control projects, subdivisions and major land developments, highways and transportation facilities, public utility services and facilities owned or financed in whole or in part by funds from the commonwealth within the watershed must be conducted in a manner consistent with the watershed stormwater plan.
+After adoption and approval of an Act 167 Plan, the location, design and construction of stormwater management systems, obstructions, flood control projects, subdivisions and major land developments, highways and transportation facilities, public utility services and facilities owned or financed in whole or in part by funds from the commonwealth within the watershed must be conducted in a manner consistent with the stormwater management plan.

-For municipalities that have regulated MS4s, compliance with NPDES permits may be achieved by enacting and implementing an ordinance(s) from an applicable Act 167 stormwater management plan if that plan was approved by DEP in 2005 or later.
+For municipalities that have regulated MS4s, compliance with NPDES permits may be achieved by enacting and implementing an ordinance(s) from a current Act 167 Plan.

 The status of Act 167 Plans across Pennsylvania is shown in the figure below.
 In order for an Act 167 Plan to be considered current, it must have been approved within the last five years.
 More detailed information on Act 167 Plan approval dates can be obtained by clicking the following link: